simplic/simplic-tenant/README.md

 The core elements are:

-* OrganizationTenant - Represents the tenant information of an organization
+* Organization - Represents the tenant information of an organization
-* IOrganizationTenantService - Allows tenant operations
+* IOrganizationService - Allows tenant operations

 ## Unit tests